We may earn commission from the links in this post

 Preheat oven to 350 degrees F. Grease a 13″ x 9″ baking pan with unsalted butter and set aside.
 In large microwave-safe bowl, combine butterscotch chips, butter, and brown sugar.
 Heat at 50% power for 2 minutes, then remove and stir.
 Return to microwave and heat at 100% power for 30 second intervals, stirring after every interval, until chips are melted and mixture is smooth.

 Add eggs and vanilla and beat well.
 Then stir in flour, baking powder, and salt.
-Add chocolate chips, marshmallows, and walnuts and mix until combined.
+Add chocolate chips, marshmallows, and walnuts and mix with an electric hand mixer until combined.
 Spoon batter into prepared pan and spread evenly.
 Bake for 25-35 minutes or until bars are set and pulling away from edges of pan.
 Cool completely, then cut into bars.
 Makes about 30 bars.